rhit-netsos/netsec-public/docs/project/project.md

 # Deliverables

-This project is split into three milestones distributed over the course of three weeks.
+This project is split into two milestones distributed over the course of two weeks.
 At the end of the third week, you should present the following:

 1. A detailed report that includes the following: